Total cost of ownership for enterprises

 Key takeaway

 🏆 WordPress delivers lower five-year TCO for most enterprise media platforms.
-No periodic rebuild costs, automatic core updates, and a hosting ecosystem with 7× more providers create structural savings.
+No periodic rebuild costs, automatic core updates, and a hosting ecosystem with 7+ enterprise-grade providers help keep costs under control.

 Where Drupal holds ground: Multi-channel architectures, site factory operations at hundreds-of-sites scale, and compliance environments where Acquia’s longer certification track record is a requirement.